jimmyshi360/Micropallet-Image-Analysis/README.md

 ## Running the tests
 Open in any IDE and run "ImageInterface.java".
 Alternatively, manually build a compact JAR file and run that instead.
+Experimental JAR file is included.
+To run it, move it outside of this directory to any other directory and double click and run.

 ## Built With